-Criteria is one of the leading providers of pre-employment testing services.
-Their tests are designed to assess your knowledge, skills, learning abilities, and personality traits.
-Over 1500 companies in 18 different countries currently use Criteria’s tests in their screening process.
-Most famously, NASA has used their tests to determine whether or not an astronaut was fit to operate a space shuttle.
+Criteria is one of the world's leading providers of pre-employment testing services.
+Its tests are designed to assess candidates' knowledge, skills, learning abilities, and personality traits.
+Over 1500 companies in 18 different countries currently use Criteria’s tests in their screening processes.
+Most famously, NASA has used Criteria's tests to determine if astronaut candidates are fit to operate a space shuttle.

 Criteria’s tests are split into three fields:

 Each test measures different skills and qualities, and Criteria's tests also vary in length and time limit.
 The specific test you take depends on the industry and position for which you are applying.
 Quite often, an aptitude or basic skills test is given alongside a personality test to assess an applicant's cognitive abilities as well as his or her work temperament.